Megha1001/NextStep/System_Design/HLD/TinyURL/hld.md

                         Total = 10 + 26 + 26 = 62
                         BASE 62 : Giving our number system a major upgrade
                         - By this we can create much shorter URLs that represent the same number
+                - We get way more possibilites and combinations with single character
+                - 7 characters = 62^7
+                    - Every character will have 62 possibility instead of 10 possibility